Cerebral

 2. Pre-signup intake questions

-Working with the PM on a hypothesis that gathering service preference and context earlier would improve both personalization and conversion, I designed a set of pre-signup questions placed before account creation.
-This gave the funnel a more responsive, consultative feel and provided the product team with data to inform downstream decisions.
+From there, the intake questions gathered preferences and context before account creation, signaling to users that Cerebral was building an experience around them specifically.
+This gave the funnel a more consultative feel, reduced the cold transactional quality of the original experience, and provided the product team with richer data to inform downstream decisions.
 The feature scaled to 100% of traffic.

 Metric Before After

-The most important design decision on this project wasn't a screen, it was pushing to segment users by intent before trying to optimize a single flow.
-The funnel's core problem wasn't visual or structural; it was that we were asking every user to take the same journey regardless of where they were mentally.
-Once we reframed the problem around user intent, the design decisions became clearer, the tests became more focused, and the results followed.
+The most important design decision on this project wasn't a screen.
+It was reframing the problem entirely.
+The funnel's core issue wasn't visual or structural; it was that we were asking every user to take the same journey regardless of where they were mentally.
+Once we organized the work around user intent instead of optimizing a single linear flow, the design decisions became clearer and the results followed.

 Working as the sole designer in a fast-paced, agile environment also meant learning to distinguish between what needed to be perfect and what needed to ship.
 That judgment, knowing when to push for craft and when to move, was as important as any individual design decision.